What you need to know and questions to ask your doctor about dry needling.

 Dry needling produces a unique response in the tissues being treated.
 The filiform needles are thin and solid – making them able to penetrate the skin with little-to-no sensation.
 When the LTR is achieved, the resulting action is an involuntary contraction of the treated muscle.
 This can be perceived as uncomfortable – much like a muscle cramp.
 Duration of the LTR can vary but is typically short-lived – lasting only a few seconds.
 Post-treatment soreness is common and similar to soreness experienced in post-strength training.
 Most often this is resolved within 24 hours and soreness can be reduced with ice, heat and gentle stretching.

 How does it fit into my rehab?

 Dry needling is one of many tools a physical therapist might use during an individual's rehab program.
 Only patients determined to be appropriate candidates for dry needling will receive the treatment.
-There are several contraindications to consider, such as: bleeding disorders, active infections, fear of needles.
+There are several contraindications to consider, such as bleeding disorders, active infections, and fear of needles.